 Locate the plugins folder.
 It should be located at wp-content/plugins and all of your plugins will have their own folder within that plugin folder.

-If your updated was done one at a time, then it should be easy for you to locate the plugin that caused the problem.
-If you have updated just one plugin, the finding the culprit should be much easier.
+If your update was done one at a time, then it should be easy for you to locate the plugin that caused the problem.
+If you have updated just one plugin, then finding the culprit should be much easier.

 Once you locate the problematic plugin, deactivate it by deleting the plugin’s folder.